z-bj/z-bj/README.md

 I'm a  <img src="https://cdn-icons-png.flaticon.com/512/197/197560.png" width="13"/> **French** multidisciplinary builder and web developer, with a background in **Architecture**,<br>
 Urban planning and **Engineering**.
 I love creating fine things with social and/or cultural impact in mind.<br>
-And, as we all are, I am a lifelong student of life and the craft.

 ⤷ **React** JS since 2020.
 User-centered and very attracted by Creative UI, Clean code, and DevOps.<br>